There are plenty of things to do in Uzbekistan, and one of the more challenging – until recently – was simply getting into the country.

 As you move down the country, cities become larger.
 After tiny Khiva and the compactness of Bukhara, Samarkand comes almost as a shock.
 It’s a proper city, with traffic and highrises and it’s not hard to imagine it was once the capital of this region.

-I understand there is a light and sound show in the evenings and I only discovered its existence after leaving Samarkand, so I urge you to go.
+There is a bright-colored light and sound show in the evenings but I wasn’t able to see it.
 The Registan is already so spectacular I can’t begin to imagine what the addition of lights and sound might do to it.

 Of all the cities I visited in Uzbekistan, Tashkent is the one in which I spent the least time – and where I found the least inspiration.

-Yet there are fascinating places to visit in Tashkent – in true Soviet style, you’ll find museums dedicated to cosmonauts and to olympic glory while conversely, you’ll find a memorial to victims of Soviet repression – all interspersed with those mosques, madrassas and minarets still left standing.
+Yet there are fascinating places to see when you visit Tashkent – in true Soviet style, you’ll find museums dedicated to cosmonauts and to Olympic glory while in parallel, you’ll find a memorial to victims of Soviet repression – all interspersed with those mosques, madrassas, and minarets still left standing.

-You probably won’t be traveling here just for the food because you’ll find much the same fare (relatively bland and greasy) throughout Central Asia.
+As for Uzbekistan foods, you probably won’t be traveling here just to eat, because you’ll find much the same fare (relatively bland and greasy) throughout Central Asia.

 Nor will you go hungry (unless you’re vegetarian) and food will be hearty and plentiful.

 Here are the most common foods in Uzbekistan:

 - plov is a kind of fried rice with meat and vegetables, usually carrots and onions.
 It is fatty but will fill you up